metabrainz/bookbrainz-dev-docs/docs/schema.rst

 ===========

 Some of the information is stored directly in that author_data table, and some other information are stored separately.
-Each entity uses *sets* to represent multiple values that might change over time: aliases (or names), identifiers (ID of that entity in other systems like wikidata), and relationships.
+Each entity uses *sets* to represent groups of items: aliases (or names), identifiers (ID of that entity in other systems like wikidata), and relationships, languages, etc.

 .. figure:: ../_static/schema_diagrams/author_data.png
    :align: right
+   :alt: Overview of the author_data associated tables

    Overview of the author_data associated tables